 The best way to taste our products is to order single items.
 So, for example, if you hope to start selling chocolate but don’t know which flavors to choose, you can order one bar of each at retail prices and see which you like best and think will be easiest to sell.

 2. Can I order the products on consignment and return any leftover products?

 Unfortunately, because our products are perishable food items, we are not able to sell them on consignment.
 Our hope is that our low wholesale prices make it easier for you to place your first order, and that soon the program will pay for itself and give you additional profit.

-3. Which products do you recommend I offer at my sale?
+3. Which products do you recommend I offer for sale?

-We suggest starting conservatively, with just 2-3 types each of coffee, tea, and chocolate.
-Some of our most popular products are:
+We suggest starting conservatively, with just 2-3 types each of coffee, tea, and chocolate, then expanding as you learn what your customers’ favorites are.